Introduction – What Uses The Most Electricity In A Home

 5. Refrigerators: 8%

 Refrigerators, including second refrigerators and little refrigerators, use in total 8% of the electricity in a home, so it’s important to make sure they’re running efficiently.
+Refrigerators do not include standalone freezers, which are a bit further down the list in terms of electricity use (see below!).
 Keep them full but not overcrowded so that they don’t have to work harder to cool the air.
 And be sure to clean the coils regularly so that they don’t have to work as hard.
+See our separate analysis of the top most energy efficient refrigerators.

 6. Televisions, DVD players, and stereos: 7.9%